Dental hygienists remove tartar and plaque from teeth.

 Interpersonal skills.
 Dental hygienists work closely with dentists.
 They also must be considerate in working with patients, especially with those who are sensitive to pain or who have fears about undergoing dental treatment.

 Problem-solving skills.
 Dental hygienists develop and implement oral hygiene care plans to maintain or improve patients’ oral health.

 Licenses, Certifications, and Registrations

 Every state requires dental hygienists to be licensed; requirements vary by state.
-In most states, a degree from an accredited dental hygiene program and passing grades on written and clinical examinations are required for licensure.
+In most states, a degree from an accredited dental hygiene program and passing written and clinical examinations are required for licensure.
 To maintain licensure, hygienists must complete continuing education requirements.
 For specific requirements, contact your state’s Board of Dental Examiners.